Kalispera Greece Crete.

 When the Turks arrived at the door of the powder magazine, Konstantino took the torch and set fire to the gunpowder, resulting in a huge explosion, and numerous of dead, both Cretans and Turks.
 Afterwards, the Turks looted the monastery and then proceeded with their killing.
 Of the 964 Cretans who hid in the monastery, 3 escaped, 114 were captured and imprisoned in Rethymno, the rest of them died in the explosion or were killed by the Turks.
 About 1,500 Turks died.

-In the picture above I have drawn an arrow above an old cypress.
+In the picture below I have drawn a white arrow next to a white arrow on an old cypress tree.
 In the tree are a bullet from a Turkish weapon.
 As said, there is many interesting things to tell about Moni Arkadi, not just about the massacre, so buy a book to learn more.
+Don't miss to visit this very interesting monastery.
+The monastery is open every day between 09.00-20.00 in season, other times of the year they close earlier.

-If you stay in Rethymno or its vicinity, I think you must visit this very interesting monastery.
+If you stay in Rethymnon or its vicinity, I think you must visit this very interesting monastery.
 If you want to go for a swim after seeing the monastery, go to Plakias on the south coast, preferably via the nice village of Spili.

 HOME